 After Incorporating a Limited Company

-Once a small business incorporates as a limited company, HMRC must be informed when trading begins.
-Incorporation alone does not complete the process.
-You must register for Corporation Tax once the company starts business activity.
+Once a small business incorporates as a limited company, HMRC automatically opens a Corporation Tax record, but this is not the same as being registered as active.
+You must still tell HMRC once the company starts business activity.

 When Your Company Starts Trading